bradgarropy/bradgarropy.com/content/posts/next-over-remix.md

 | DOMContentLoaded | `500ms` | `750ms` |
 | Load             | `850ms` | `1.2s`  |

-Despite the fact that Next.js had many more network requests fetching neighboring pages, it was faster in nearly every way!
+Despite the fact that Next.js had many more network requests to fetch neighboring pages, it was faster in nearly every way!
 The loading experience was identical in both applications, with no noticable differences in layout shift or perceived loading time.

 ## 🎬 conclusion